unum-cloud/ucall/README.md

 To make networking faster, one needs just 2 components:

-1. efficient serialization format,
-2. an I/O layer without interrupts (hence the name).
+1. an I/O layer without interrupts (hence the name), based on `io_uring`.
+2. efficient hardware-accelerated parsers and serializers:

-Today, libraries like `simdjson` can parse JSON documents faster than gRPC will unpack binary `ProtoBuf`.
+   1. [`simdjson`][simdjson] that uses SIMD to parse JSON docs faster than gRPC will unpack binary `ProtoBuf`.
+   2. [`Tubrbo-Base64`][base64] that uses SIMD to parse binary strings packed into JSON in base-64 form.
+   3. [`picohttpparser`][picohttpparser] that uses SIMD to parse HTTP headers.

-Moreover, with `io_uring`, we can avoid system calls and interrupts on the hot path and still use the TCP/IP stack for maximum compatibility.
+With `io_uring`, we can avoid system calls and interrupts on the hot path and still use the TCP/IP stack for maximum compatibility.
-By now, you believe that one can be faster than gRPC, but would that sacrifice usability?
+Every dependency has SIMD hardware acceleration, and at this point, it shouldn't be hard to imagine that one can be faster than gRPC.
+But would that speed sacrifice usability?
 We don't think so.

 ```python